sisinflab/Edge-Graph-Collaborative-Filtering/README.md

-# Edge-enriched Graph Collaborative Filtering with Customers’ Reviews
+# Reshaping Graph Recommendation with Edge Graph Collaborative Filtering and Customer Reviews

-This is the official implementation of the paper _Edge-enriched Graph Collaborative Filtering with Customers’ Reviews_, under review as full paper at RecSys 2022.
+This is the official implementation of the paper _Reshaping Graph Recommendation with Edge Graph Collaborative Filtering and Customer Reviews_, under review as full paper at RecSys 2022.

 This repository is heavily dependent on the framework **Elliot**, so we suggest you refer to the official GitHub [page](https://github.com/sisinflab/elliot) and [documentation](https://elliot.readthedocs.io/en/latest/).